zstar1003/OpenCut/.github/CONTRIBUTING.md

 ### Code Contributions
 1. Create a new branch: `git checkout -b feature/your-feature-name`
 2. Make your changes
-3. Write tests for new functionality
-4. Ensure all tests pass: `bun test`
+3. Navigate to the web app directory: `cd apps/web`
-5. Run the linter: `bun run lint`
+4. Run the linter: `bun run lint`
+5. Format your code: `bunx biome format --write .`
 6. Commit your changes with a descriptive message
 7. Push to your fork and create a pull request

 ## Code Style

 - We use Biome for code formatting and linting
+- Run `bunx biome format --write .` from the `apps/web` directory to format code
-- Run `bun run format` before committing
+- Run `bun run lint` from the `apps/web` directory to check for linting issues
 - Follow the existing code patterns

 ## Pull Request Process